+Note: In accordance with section 45(2) of the Act this order takes effect on the expiration of 3 months from the date of publication in the Gazette.

-The Workers’ Compensation (Common Law Proceedings) Act 2004 Pt.
+10 The Workers’ Compensation (Common Law Proceedings) Act 2004 Pt.
 2 may also be relevant.

-9 Repealed by s.
+11 Repealed by s.
 317 of this Act.